kevin-albert/kevin-albert.github.io/_posts/2017-05-31-alt-intelligence.md

 ## Introduction

 An ongoing topic of attention in news and politics, Donald Trump's twitter account is also an ever-growing source of data for natural language analysis.
-By applying a widely-used character-level deep RNN model ([Generating Sequences With Recurrent Neural Networks.
-Graves, 2014](https://arxiv.org/pdf/1308.0850.pdf), [The Unreasonable Effectiveness of Recurrent Neural Networks.
-Karpathy, 2015](https://karpathy.github.io/2015/05/21/rnn-effectiveness/)), we are able to build a simple and strikingly realistic Donald Trump simulation.
+By applying a widely-used character-level deep RNN model ([Graves, 2014](https://arxiv.org/pdf/1308.0850.pdf), [Karpathy, 2015](https://karpathy.github.io/2015/05/21/rnn-effectiveness/)), we are able to build a simple and strikingly realistic Donald Trump simulation.

 ## Training Data